 “‘Hungry again?’ he asked.
 There was still half a honeyed chicken in the center of the table.
 Jon reached out to tear off a leg, then had a better idea.
 He knifed the bird whole and let the carcass slide to the floor between his legs.
 Ghost ripped into it in savage silence.” -A Game of Thrones

 Yum.
 The sauce reduces down to a thick, syrupy consistency, which melts ever so slightly when drizzled over the hot chicken.
 The raisins soak up the sauce, and become absolutely delicious little morsels.
 Combine a bite of the chicken, dripping with the juice from the plate, with a plump raisin, and you’re golden.

 This was a recipe that gave us some difficulty; Absurd, when it seems so straightforward.
 However, there appear to be no recipes for “honeyed chicken” from a surviving period cookbook.
 At last, we found a recipe that we could work with.
 Thank you Ancient Romans!
 Now, you say that ancient Rome is not the Middle Ages, and you are correct.
 However, we use what we can.
 And really, it’s honeyed chicken.
 Are you really going to hold that against us?

 Our changes: Since this dish is mentioned in The North, we took out a few things that were more Roman than Stark.
 We started with Apicius’ recipe for Chicken in Honey and Dill Glaze (Apicius, 6.8.2).
-Instead of white wine vinegar, we substituted apple cider vinegar, and added raisins, assuming that apples are easier to come by in The North than are grapes.
+Instead of white wine vinegar, we substituted apple cider vinegar, and added raisins, assuming that raisins are easier to come by in The North than are grapes.
 We eliminated the dill and date syrup for the same reason.
 Also, absolutely no fish sauce with our chicken.
 This left us with ingredients as follows: